armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

 ## Release notes

+* v0.1.3 - Fixes an issue introduced in v0.1.2 where the **Project Configuration** button's name was changing when Policy Engine is enabled.
-* v0.1.2  - Added support for writing policies against the package `spinnaker.ui.entitlements.isFeatureEnabled` to show/hide the following UI buttons:
+* v0.1.2  - Adds support for writing policies against the package `spinnaker.ui.entitlements.isFeatureEnabled` to show/hide the following UI buttons:
   * Create Application
   * Application Config
   * Create Project